UncleJerry/Filmroom/README.md

 All Kernels locate in CustomKernel functions from CustomFilter.swift, you can also find them in Kernels.cikernel for Core Image Kernel with comments under the iOS directory.

-The Metal Kernel is located in macOS folder.
+The filter written in Metel is located in [here](/macOS/Filmroom\ for\ Mac/Filters/Kernels.metal).

-FFT kernel can be found in Computekernel.metal.
+Computational Kernel can be found in [macOS folder](/macOS/Filmroom\ for\ Mac/Filters/ComputeKernel.metal) and [iOS folder](iOS/Filmroom/Filters/ComputeKernel.metal).
+These two kernels are not identical, please focus on macOS one.

 ## Photo Factory